 - Trans:it Yorkshire – Engineering

-www.prospects.ac.uk/sectors- Most SSCs have a careers website, and include information about sectoral progression routes and pathways.
-Click on this link to find a list compiled by unionlearn of these web pages and direct links to the sites.
+Most SSCs have a careers website, and include information about sectoral progression routes and pathways.
+Unionlearn has compiled a list of these web pages.

-Information for learners is available on the Gov.uk site, which also provides information and links for those eligible for other types of finance such as Career Development Loans. www.gov.uk/studentfinance
+Information for learners is available on the GOV.UK site, which also provides information and links for those eligible for other types of finance such as Career Development Loans.